 The beach below Greenaway, by Polzeath.

-Polzeath looked magificent, on a falling tide.
-This beach is an iconic Cornish tourist destination, claiming the best surf in the county.
+Polzeath looked magnificent on an ebb tide.
+This beach is a popular Cornish tourist destination, claiming the best surf in the county.
 Although it was a weekend visit, the village and beach were quite quiet and the offshore breeze was chilly.
 The village has bars, restaurants, shops, a church and cafes, all next to the beach, as well as ample parking.

 Two young beachgoers blowing in the wind, each with their own interpretation of the beach.